StanislavMakhrov/mask-rcnn/README.md

 # Launch

-Switch on your webcam and run the following command:
+Switch on your webcam and run the following command from the root folder of cloned repository:

     python mask_rcnn_video.py --mask-rcnn mask-rcnn-coco